ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-GitHub_Tool](<../img/Agent-GitHub_Tool.png>)

-#### Gitlab tool
+#### Gitlab toolkit

-Similar to the **GitHub** tool, the Gitlab tool integrates your Agent with Gitlab, enabling direct interaction with repositories and project data.
-This tool enriches the Agent's operational context with specific data from Gitlab, supporting more informed decisions and interactions in software development projects.
+Similar to the **GitHub** toolkit, the Gitlab toolkit integrates your Agent with Gitlab, enabling direct interaction with repositories and project data.
+This toolkit enriches the Agent's operational context with specific data from Gitlab, supporting more informed decisions and interactions in software development projects.

-**To configure Gitlab tool:**
+**To configure Gitlab toolkit:**

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Gitlab** tool from the dropdown list.
 3. The **New Gitlab tool** configuration section is opened.
-      * **Name**: Assign a distinctive name to your GitHub tool integration.
+      * **Name**: Assign a distinctive name to your GitHub toolkit integration.
       * **Description**: Give a concise description that outlines the integration's intended purpose.
       * **Repository**: Enter the name of the Gitlab repository you wish to integrate.
       **Main branch**: Specify the main branch of your repository, typically `main`.